Vickathon - Virtual & Hybrid Experiential Hackathons

 The Winners of the Vickathon "Dealing with the Coronavirus"

-The final video that featured the winning teams' pitches was produced by Matan Lion Melech.
+Matan Lion Melech produced the final video that featured the winning teams' pitches.

 First place: Yael Chen-Tov, a sixth-grader from Katznelson School in Kfar Sirkin.
 Yael's venture is called "Shmaryahu" (Keeper) - a bracelet that reminds us to wash hands and keep away from others, thus protecting us from Corona.

 Second place: A team of young entrepreneurs - fifth-graders David, Nikol, Tahel and sixth-graders Orin, Shaked, and Nadav from the A.D Gordon School in Holon.
-Their venture is called "Activation" - a site with a variety of fun and interesting activities to spend time at home during the Corona pandemic.
+Their venture is called "Activation" - a site with various fun and interesting activities to spend time at home during the Corona pandemic.

 Third place: The venture of Ella and Ziv, third-graders from the "Sadot" School in Pardes Hanna-Karkur.
 Their venture is a "Corona Kit" - a kit with hygiene products and fun games that will help us be safe and also have fun.